I announced at the end of the last post that this Q&A is officially retired but I’m still getting questions so I guess that part was missed by some.

 You start with friends and family.
 You start to build your network through those shoots and connections.
 You build on that for awhile and start riding those concentric circles further and further out.
 One step at a time.
 Ten or fifteen years from now you are really finding your feet and your style and your vision and you are competing for higher level jobs.
 That’s a pretty healthy expectation to have of a photography career.
 If things fall into place for you in less than a decade then awesome!
 If not, no worries.
 You’re on track.
 If you are still working for $25 jobs in fifteen years from now though… You might want to rethink some things. :)

-Anonymous asked: Models rates.
+Anonymous said: Models rates.
 I contacted a local model for portfolio work.
 This was her first response: "I usually ask $200-$250.
 But since you are located close by I am willing to negotiate my rate to $100" this seemed high.
 I live in a rural area not NY.
 I asked if this was her day rate.
 This is the next response I received: "My fee invluded 1.5 hours shoot time.
 1 wardrobe change and I would come hair and makeup ready."
 I kinda want to just laugh in her face.
 How would you handle something like this?

 Oh us silly photographers… always wanting to be paid a fair amount yet always looking for a deal from others. #AMIRITE?